silvercircle/silvercircle.github.io/_posts/2018-07-05-uwsgi-python-django-wagtail-sample.md

 * Mono .NET

 ## Commented configuration file for a Django application

+The following assumes that uWSGI is running in emperor - vassal configuration.
+In this mode, the emperor should be seen as a master process that controls an arbitrary number of child instances.
+Each instance consists of multiple processes and/or threads and deploys a single web application.
+While the emperor runs as root in order to set up environments and enforce full control over all child instances, the children usually run unprivileged.
+Communication between the front end web server and the uWSGI application service happens via sockets, either TCP/UDP or (preferable, because of superior performance and little overhead) Unix domain sockets.
+{:dc}

 This is a heavily commented sample configuration, demonstrating a single vassal instance running a Django application (the [Wagtail](https://wagtail.io) CMS framework).